Cloudlynx/docs/gettingstarted.rst

 * **Boot from image (creates a new volume)** – Boot from an image and create a volume by entering the device size and device name for your volume.
 Select the **Delete on Terminate** option to delete the volume on terminating the instance.
 * **Boot from volume snapshot (creates a new volume)** - boot from a **volume snapshot** and create a new volume by choosing **Volume Snapshot** from the list and adding a **Device Name** for your volume.
 Click the **Delete on Terminate** option to delete the volume on terminating the instance.

+.. sidebar:: **Note:**

-**Note:** Please see the relevant chapters for more information on how to create and upload those boot sources (e.g. chapter Volume for creating a volume and a snapshot of a volume).
+   Please see the relevant chapters for more information on how to create and upload those boot sources (e.g. chapter Volume for creating a volume and a snapshot of a volume).

 8. Click on the **Access & Security** tab.
 9. Select an existing keypair from the dropdown list or click on the + button to upload a new keypair (See chapter :ref:`key-management` for more information).
 10. Specify **Admin Pass** if launching a Windows-based instance.

+.. sidebar:: **Note:**

-**Note:** **Admin Pass** is currently an untested feature.
+   **Admin Pass** is currently an untested feature.
 The Cloud-init package is required to use this feature.

 11. Select the security groups to be used for the instance.
 The **default** box under **Security Group** is checked by default (See chapter 8 Configure and Manage Security for more information).
 Multiple security groups can be chosen.